Reejig Blog

 Yet too many professionals work in isolation.
 They're disconnected from financial and strategic realities.
 If you're not reading earnings reports, tracking shareholder priorities, or aligning initiatives with company goals, you're missing a critical piece.

-"One of the most valuable things leaders can do is develop a deep understanding of the business, how it makes money, where efficiencies can be gained, and what's driving executive decision-making."
+"One of the most valuable things leaders can do is develop a deep understanding of the business.
+How it makes money.
+Where efficiencies come from.
+What drives executive decision-making."

 Influence comes from proving impact.
 Not from asking for a seat at the table.

-4. AI will reshape jobs, and workforce leaders must lead or be sidelined
+4. AI will reshape jobs.
+Workforce leaders must lead or be sidelined.

 AI isn't just automating tasks.
 It's redefining entire roles.
-If workforce leaders aren't actively involved in reshaping work, the business will make those decisions without them.
+If workforce leaders aren't actively reshaping work, the business will make those decisions without them.

-As AI takes over repetitive and administrative tasks, new jobs and skill requirements emerge.
-The role isn't just about reskilling employees.
+As AI takes over repetitive and administrative tasks, new jobs and capability requirements emerge.
+The role isn't just about building new capabilities in employees.
 It's about rethinking how work is structured altogether.

-"If leaders aren't part of that conversation, the risk is that AI adoption happens in silos, without considering the long-term workforce implications."
+"If leaders aren't part of that conversation, the risk is AI adoption happens in silos.
+Without considering the long-term workforce implications."

 Workforce leaders need to work closely with operations, IT, and finance.
-They must guide how AI-driven changes unfold.
-Otherwise, they'll react to workforce shifts instead of shaping them.
+They guide how AI-driven changes unfold.
+Otherwise, they react to workforce shifts instead of shaping them.

-Professionals often talk about upskilling employees.
+Professionals often talk about building capabilities in employees.
 But what about themselves?

 AI, automation, and workforce analytics aren't just technical topics for IT teams.
 They are essential knowledge areas for workforce leaders.
 Yet many still lack the confidence and expertise to lead AI-driven workforce planning.